aybehrouz/argennon/gfm/avm.md

 that a user creates to have a nonce.
 This nonce consists of the issuance round of the signature and a sequence number:
 `(issuance, sequence)`.
 When a user creates more than one signature in a round, he must sequence his signatures starting from 0 (i.e. the sequence number restarts from 0 in every round).
-We define a maximum lifetime for signatures, so a signature is invalid if `currentRound - issuance > maxLifeTime` or if a signature of the same user with a bigger or equal nonce is already used (i.e . is recorded in the blockchain).
+We define a maximum lifetime for signatures, so a signature is invalid if `currentRound - issuance > maxLifeTime` or if a signature of the same user with a bigger or equal nonce is already used (i.e. is recorded in the blockchain).
 A nonce is bigger than another nonce if it has an older issuance.
 If two nonces have an equal issuance, the nonce with the bigger sequence number will be considered bigger.

 To be able to detect invalid signatures, we keep the maximum nonce of used digital signatures per user.
-When the difference between `issuance` component of this nonce and the current round becomes bigger than the maximum allowed lifetime of a signature, this information can be safely deleted. **As a result, we will not have the problem of " unremovable empty accounts" like Ethereum.**
+When the difference between `issuance` component of this nonce and the current round becomes bigger than the maximum allowed lifetime of a signature, this information can be safely deleted. **As a result, we will not have the problem of "un-removable empty accounts" like Ethereum.**

 The only information that Algorand nodes are required to store is **the most recent block** of the Algorand blockchain.
 Every block of the Algorand blockchain contains the following information: